fpoussin/QtUsb/README.md

 QtUsb
 ====

-A Multi-platform USB Library for QT.
+A Multi-platform USB Library for Qt.

 Relies on WinUSB and libusb-1.0.